 - Comply with other laws.

-- Public health authorities for disease control or prevention, to report child abuse or neglect, or for oversight of FDA-regulated products or activities.
+- Public health authorities, for disease control or prevention, to report child abuse or neglect, or for oversight of Food and Drug Administration-regulated products or activities.

 - Prevent a serious threat to public health or safety.

 - Public agencies, if we believe a person has been exposed to a communicable disease or there is a person who is at risk of contracting or spreading a disease or condition.

 - An employer, to evaluate a work-related illness or injury, or to evaluate the workplace, in some circumstances.

 - A coroner, medical examiner or funeral director, in some circumstances.